Septima/spatialsuite-s4/README.md

 	indexsearcher:{enabled: true, info: true, datasources: "ds_skoler ds_boligforeninger"}

-### 4.d Create profile specific search tools
+### Create profile specific search tools

 You can create as many tools as you need.
-To tailor a tool to a specific profile make a copy of your tool and call it s4-plugin-[*your-municipality-code*]-[profile].xml.
+To tailor a tool to a specific profile make a copy of your tool and call it s4-plugin-[*your-municipality-code*]-[*profile*].xml.

-Replace [profile] with the name of the profile where the customized tool is intended to be applied.
+Replace [*profile*] with the name of the profile in which the customized tool is included.

 Add the customized tool to your profile:
 ```xml